Precision with Hand Tools

 We’ll talk about ways to integrate hand tools in your process, sharpening, tuning, and lots about design and detail.

-We'll be building a small side table (the twist) as they are an ideal project to hone some skills and try out some new design ideas.
+We'll be building a small side table as it's an ideal project to hone some skills and try out some new design ideas.

 You have 2 choices for materials: